India

 The Indo-Saracenic building that houses the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly known as Prince of Wales Museum) is a beauty in Mumbai.
 Its interiors constitute columns, railings and balconies that are built like an 18th Century wada or a Maratha mansion.
 There is no restriction for photography in the museum

-The Indo-Saracenic building that houses the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly known as Prince of Wales Museum) is beauty in Mumbai.
-Its interiors constitute columns, railings, and balconies that are built like an 18th Century Wada or a Maratha mansion.
-There is no restriction for photography in the museum © CRS PHOTO
+The Museum of Majesty – The Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly Prince of Wales Museum) dazzles with its Indo-Saracenic design and museum halls styled like an 18th-century Maratha mansion.
+There is no restriction on photography inside the museum. © CRS Photo

 Street vendors selling cotton candies and paper fans for the enjoyment of kids during the Kala Ghoda Arts Festival in Mumbai.
 The annual Kala Ghoda Arts Festival is the most popular cultural festival and is well liked for its edgy installations, performances and discussions